 Technical Cooperation and Grant Financing

 TC 1: Advance Procurement Support: to assist the Company and the District with tendering, evaluation and contract signing.
-The estimated cost of the assignment is EUR 50,000 and will be financed by the Austrian Government.
+The total cost of the assignment is EUR 50,000 which was financed by the Austrian Government.

 TC 3: Amendment to the main design: to assist the Company and the District with amendment to the main design for the works contract so the future water network pipe is aligned to the Brcko Bypass (a road which was financed by EBRD in 2011).
 The amendment will reduce the need to land acquisition.
-The cost of the assignment is EUR 25,000 financed by the Austrian Government and the assignment is ongoing.
+The cost of the assignment is EUR 25,000 financed by the Austrian Government and the assignment has now been completed.

-TC 4: Financial and Operational Performance Improvement Programme: to assist the Company to prepare and sign a Public Service Contract with the District including the phased achievement of full cost recovery tariffs, for all services which the Company is providing.
-The assignment will also assist in the preparation of a long term business plan and IFRS audit.
+TC 4: Financial and Operational Performance Improvement Programme: to assist the Company to prepare and sign a PSC with the District including the phased achievement of full cost recovery tariffs, for all services which the Company is providing.
+The assignment will also assist in the preparation of a long-term business plan and IFRS audit.
 The FOPIP will also include a special chapter devoted to the organisation of the Company and optimisation of the labour force.
-The estimated cost of the assignment is EUR 350,000 proposed to be financed by the Austrian Government.
+The cost of the assignment is EUR 350,000 which is financed by the Austrian Government.
+The assignment is ongoing.

 TC 5: Green City Action Plan: to support the District in developing an action plan that will assist to strategically plan and prioritise actions and investments to improve the District's environmental performance.
 The GCAP will cover inclusion and gender considerations.
-The estimated cost of the assignment is EUR 275,000 proposed to be funded by Central Europe Initiative ("CEI").
+The cost of the assignment is EUR 275,000 which was funded by the Central European Initiative ("CEI").
+The assignment is ongoing.